GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 * tag by git commit
 * tag by current date&time
 * tag by environment variables based template
-* tag by checksum of the source code
+* tag by digest of the Docker image
 {{% /tab %}}

 {{% tab "PUSH STRATEGIES" %}}